sherrylitest/Grant-program/README.md

    3. Name the new file after your project: `project_name.md`.
    4. Fill out the template with the details of your project.
 The more information you provide, the faster the review.
    5. Once you're done, create a pull request.
 The pull request should only contain _one new file_—the Markdown file you created from the template.
-   6. Please read the [disclaimer](disclaimer.md) carefully before applying VeChain General Grant.
+   6. Please read the [disclaimer](disclaimer.md) carefully before applying for VeChain General Grant.
 2. **Preliminary Review**
    1. The [Evaluators](#vechain-grant-evaluators) will check if the application is formatted correctly and includes all requested information.
    2. The [Evaluators](#vechain-grant-evaluators) can (and usually does) issue comments and request additional information on the pull request.